Tanzyingsz/DDM-Dissertation/Literature Review 2.0.md

 ## 2.1 What is trust?

-Trust, in general, in the belief that other people will react to a certain circumstances following the prediction of the creator(Luhmann, 1979).
+Trust, in general, in the belief that other people will react to certain circumstances following the prediction of the creator(Luhmann, 1979).
 If there is no enough trust towards a brand, there is a high possibility the customer's action goes beyond managerial control.
-It has been recognized and researched that buildig trust is curcial to e-commerce.
-Because the trust on a band will later build up the customer confidence and ensure the two utilities build up a longer relationship.(Doney and Cannon, 1997).
+It has been recognized and researched that building trust is crucial to e-commerce.
+Because the trust on a band will later build up the customer confidence and ensure the two utilities build up a long relationship.
+(Doney and Cannon, 1997).

 ## 2.2 Why is trust important to a brand?